coolshare/ReactReduxPattern/README.md

    **Problem**: In some case, you want to handle a dispatching in a variety of places/components instead of reducers, specially when the dispatching may not impact just state.
 But Redux never upates variables like LastAction when Redux can not find a reducer.
 So you can not even identify that a dispatching is sent to whom in a subscriber (listener) since the action is never saved anywhere. of action. <br/><br/>
-   **Solution**: first I add a middleware to collect the action before all the listeners are invoked.
+   **Solution**: I add a middleware to collect the action before all the listeners are invoked and then use the collected action in the listeners.
 In this way, you can handle a dispatched action anywhere out side reducer.

 /**** here are some commonly used ones***/